SpecialDude/Cryptography/README.md

 # Encryption
-> Implementation of different kinds of encryption algorithm in C#, Python and Java
+> Implementation of different kinds of basic encryption algorithm in C#, Python and Java

 ## Implemeted Encryption Methods include:
 - Cearser Ciphering